IbcAlpha/IBC/userguide.md

 Note that the TWS installation includes the code for both TWS and the
 Gateway: there is no need to do another download for the Gateway.

-However, there are Gateway-specific downloads on IB's website.
+However, there are Gateway-specific downloads on IBKR's website.
 They contain the same code as the TWS downloads, but they install in a different place.
 You can install one of these, as well as or instead of the TWS installer.
-You can find these via the LOGIN dropdown in the title bar of IB's website.
+You can find these via the LOGIN dropdown in the title bar of IBKR's website.

 When you run the script to load TWS, it will use the TWS installation if there is one, and if not it will use the Gateway installation if there is one.